qiime2/docs/source/tutorials/pd-mice.rst

    If you adjust for donor in the adonis model, do you retain an effect of genotype?
 What percentage of the variation does genotype explain?

-..
-Yep, donor is a significant and large effect, as we expected from the PCoA
-..
-Overall, cage is significant but some of this is drive by between donor differences.
 .. genotype is significant after adjusting for donor (p=~0.02) and explains about 4.25% of the variation, but heck, we'll take it